How do Eating Disorders Present in Males?

 - I am preoccupied with a desire to be thinner.

-It is unlikely that a male teen will answer yes to these questions.
+It is unlikely that a male teen, for example, will answer yes to these questions.
 In addition, 75% of eating disorder studies are conducted with only women.
 As a result, we have to look carefully at what it means to be a male with an eating disorder.

 We know eating disorder rates in boys and men are significant—at least 1/3 of the prevalence in women.
 While we think that there are anywhere from 4-6 million men with eating disorders in America, only 1 in 10 people getting eating disorder treatment are male.